-Fashion has, for the most part, been left out of Donald Trump’s trade war with China.
+Fashion has, for the most part, been left out of Donald Trump’s trade war with China so far.
 It has benefited from the administration’s attempts to avoid slapping import taxes on the most consumer-facing goods, which has been a priority (for obvious reasons), but that does not mean that luxury good makers are not increasingly being brought into the fray.
-Beyond “Made in China” handbags being included on one of the latest lists of proposed tariff items, analysts are predicting that the U.S.-China war stands to hurt luxury goods companies where it hurts: Their valuations.
+Beyond “Made in China” handbags being included on one of the latest lists of proposed tariff items, analysts are predicting that the U.S.-China trade war stands to hit luxury goods companies where it hurts: Their stock prices.

 Paris-based conglomerates like LVMH and Kering have found favor amongst consumers for their pricey – but heavily consumed – accessories and footwear, making them investor favorites, with shares reaching, and staying at, near record highs.
 But just because most of these "luxury" products do not tend to be made in China (at least not according to their labels) does not mean that their parent companies will be able to sit on the sidelines of Trump's war, unscathed.

 According to Reuters, "Even though luxury firms are not as directly threatened by rising protectionism as carmakers and industrial companies," they are not immune from "the possible trickle-down effect of tit-for-tat tariffs hikes on consumers, [which] is adding to jitters over heady valuations."
 The publication states that "the escalating trade war between the United States and China could abruptly end a glittering stock market run for luxury goods firms," and some investors have “already put off by lofty valuations in a sector powered by shoppers in the two countries.”